New York Hourly Paycheck Calculator

 What do Reddit users commonly discuss about New York paycheck estimates?

-“My NYC net seems low—is my IT-2104 correct?”
-“Overtime vs. second job—what nets more after NYC tax?”
-“Best pretax mix to raise net?”
-“Flat vs. aggregate bonus withholding?”
+“My NYC net seems low—is my IT-2104 set correctly?”
+“Overtime vs second job—what nets more after NYC tax?”
+“Best pretax benefit combo to boost take-home?”
+“Flat vs aggregate bonus withholding—what’s better?”
+“Weekly vs biweekly pay differences in NY?”

 What do people ask on Quora regarding New York hourly pay calculators?

-“Estimate take-home before accepting a job in Manhattan or Yonkers?”
-“Gross vs. taxable vs. net?”
-“How W-4 and IT-2104 interact?”
-“How do tips/commissions affect NYS and NYC taxes?”
+“How to estimate take-home before accepting a job in Manhattan or Yonkers?”
+“Gross vs taxable vs net in NY?”
+“How do the W-4 and IT-2104 interact?”
+“Tips/commissions—how do they affect NYS and NYC taxes?”

 State List